yselvav/chefAI/README.md

 #### Please note that for newest version of minecraft I need to wait for [baritone](https://github.com/MeteorDevelopment/baritone) to be ported first.
 Unless there is a branch for the specific version, please do not message me about that version since I need to wait for baritone to be ported first.
 I am planning to support all versions from 1.16.5 and above.

-You can open a ticket if you want support for specific version in that range that isn't supported yet.
+You can open an issue if you want support for specific version in that range that isn't supported yet.

 ### Can you add integration with LLM?
 no.